paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

   conversation occurs (I have no idea how much commonality there is between different types of courts around the English-speaking world for legal record writing conventions).<br />
-  If, like me, you take the viewpoint of learning steno being like learning another language, I think that the Q&A parts of the PS lessons can almost be considered their "cultural studies".
+  If, like me, you think of learning steno like learning another language, I think that the Q&A parts of the PS lessons could be considered their "cultural studies".
 You will rarely learn a human language in isolation from all the cultural elements that helped form and shape it, and I believe this to be the case with Q&A as well, given steno's long history with the legal profession.<br />
   I also made a [Q&A dictionary][] that, I believe, can help Plover mimic the software that PS uses for this.
 Hopefully it can be of assistance to any Plover users who also decide to learn some Q&A!